rinadelph/Agent-MCP/README.md

 Make these two replacements:
 1. Replace `[agent_id]` with the worker ID you told the admin to create (e.g., "frontend-worker")
-2. Replace `your_admin_token_here` with the SAME admin token you used for the admin agent
+2. Replace `your_worker_token_here` with the specific worker token that the admin agent provided when creating this worker (NOT the admin token)

 After initialization, the worker will:
 1. Check for tasks assigned to its ID